This is what my mind/body sometimes says in the cold weather when I am looking at my gorgeous road bike sitting on the trainer.

 You need to always remember why are you even doing this in the first place.

-I know that there is no way that I will be able to ride 100 miles with 2500 feet of climbing at 15 mph if I don’t actually put the time in to train for it.
+I know that there is no way that I will be able to complete my goals if I don’t actually put the time in to train for it.
 I need to get my body into the best condition possible to accomplish this goal.

 Also in that same goal-setting post I encouraged you to really go deep into your reasons and motivation and connect with the real emotions surrounding your goals.